Family Member Arrested

-If you are facing criminal charges or a lawsuit a lawyer can help you understand your rights, and the strengths and weaknesses of your case.
-A lawyer knows the rules and procedures for arguing the case in court.
-And a lawyer can make a big difference in whether or not your side of the story is successfully presented to a judge or jury.
+If you are facing criminal charges, or a lawsuit, a lawyer can help you understand your rights, and the strengths and weaknesses of your case.
+Lawyers are experts in the law and know the rules and procedures for arguing a case in court.
+A lawyer can make a big difference in whether or not your side of the story is successfully presented to a judge or jury.

 The Lake County Bar Association Lawyer Referral Service

 If you need an attorney, the Attorney Referral Line is your reliable source.
 You may call (440) 350-5800 or (440) 918-2180 Monday through Friday from 8:00 a.m. to 4:30 p.m.
 Click Here for more information.

 The Lake County Mental Health Court may be an alternative option if you are living with a mental illness and have been arrested.
 Please click here for more information on the program.